JanDC/arch-ricing/README.md

 # ricing
-Provisioning scripts rice a clean archlinux installation (WIP)
+Provisioning scripts to rice a clean archlinux installation (WIP)

 ## do not use, unfinished!